tarhaida/GOP-chat-assistant/data/HEALTH AND SAFETY POLICY.md

 ## SLIPS, TRIPS & FALLS

 Housekeeping of our premises is maintained to a high standard and we commit to reduce preventable workplace slips, trips and falls incidents through appropriate risk assessment, effective planning and positive management.
-ARK Co-Living Ltd is committed to preventing or minimising the risk of slips, trips and falls to anyone who visits or uses our premises by providing a safe working environment and, as far as is reasonably practicable, ensuring any slip, trip and fall hazards in the workplace are identified, reported and rectified.
+GOP Co-Living Ltd is committed to preventing or minimising the risk of slips, trips and falls to anyone who visits or uses our premises by providing a safe working environment and, as far as is reasonably practicable, ensuring any slip, trip and fall hazards in the workplace are identified, reported and rectified.

 ## WORK STATIONS AND SEATING